Leave Kharkiv immediately: Indian embassy in Ukraine to Indians | Business

 Leave Kharkiv immediately: Indian embassy in Ukraine to Indians

-They should proceed to Pesochin, Babaye and Bezlyudovka as soon as possible for their safety, the embassy said.
+In urgent advisories, the Indian embassy in Ukraine on Wednesday asked all Indians stranded in Kharkiv to leave the conflict zone immediately.The embassy asked Indians to proceed to settlements in Pisochyn, Babai and Bezlyudivka as soon as possible.
+They should proceed to Pisochyn, Babai and Bezlyudivka as soon as possible for their safety, the embassy said.

 - Country: